-Most residential customers with a working smart meter are already eligible to earn Reduce Your Use rewards.
-Save enough electricity on a Reduce Your Use day and you'll automatically receive a credit on your next SDG&E bill.
-Set up an alert so you'll be prepared to save energy.
+Residential customers with a working smart meter will need to set up a Reduce Your Use Rewards alert to be eligible to earn rewards.
+Save enough electricity on a Reduce Your Use day and you'll receive a credit on your next SDG&E bill.

 What if I can't participate?

 Participation on a Reduce Your Use day is optional.

 When will I get my reward?

 Your reward will appear as a credit on your SDG&E bill at the end of your billing period following a Reduce Your Use day.

 A Reduce Your Use day can be called any day after June 1, 2012.